soapbox-pub/rebased/docs/config.md

 * `user_name_length`: A user name maximum length (default: `100`)
 * `skip_thread_containment`: Skip filter out broken threads.
 The default is `false`.
 * `limit_to_local_content`: Limit unauthenticated users to search for local statutes and users only.
 Possible values: `:unauthenticated`, `:all` and `false`.
 The default is `:unauthenticated`.
-* `dynamic_configuration`: Allow transferring configuration to DB with the subsequent customization from Admin api.
 * `max_account_fields`: The maximum number of custom fields in the user profile (default: `10`)
 * `max_remote_account_fields`: The maximum number of custom fields in the remote user profile (default: `20`)
 * `account_field_name_length`: An account field name maximum length (default: `512`)